 After having to switch identities, Miami cops and best friends Marcus (Martin Lawrence) and Mike (Will Smith) experience what it’s like to live each other’s polar opposite lives.
 The married friend gets to relive the single life, while the bachelor discovers the challenges of domesticity.

 This precursor to the highly successful 2003 sequel was an important milestone for both Smith and director Michael Bay, having played a major role in building the foundation of their respective careers.
 While not without a fair share of generic shoot-’em-up scenes, Smith and Lawrence’s comedic talents did a good job of making up for it.

 Director: David Fincher

 Starring: Brad Pitt, Morgan Freeman, Kevin Spacey, Gwyneth Paltrow

-The premise of an old and weary officer (played here by none other than Morgan Freeman) learning to respect the more idealistic approach of his younger partner (Brad Pitt) is nothing new.
-But the way it’s told in Seven is unlike anything you’ve seen before.
-It’s the anti-buddy cop movie – when things go all but right.
+The premise of an old and weary officer (Morgan Freeman) learning to respect the more idealistic approach of his younger partner (Brad Pitt) is nothing new, but the way it’s told in “Seven” is unlike anything you’ve seen before.
+It’s the anti-buddy cop movie — when things go all but right.